Both individual schools and the district have plans in place to make sure that emergency or crisis situations are handled effectively and efficiently.

 For more information about the emergency safety plan in place at your school, please contact the principal.

-If there is an emergency, your school or the district will share information with parents through all available and appropriate channels, depending on the situation.
-These channels can include phone calls, text messages, website and social media updates, or announcements from local t.v. or radio stations.
+If there is an emergency, your school or the district will share information with parents through all available and appropriate channels, including automated phone calls, text messages, website, and social media updates.

-It is absolutely essential that families ensure that their school has up‑to‑date contact information at all times, including emergency contact numbers, so that they can be reached with important information.
-You can check and update your contact information through Campus Portal.
+Families should ensure their school has up-to-date contact information at all times, including emergency contact numbers so that they can be reached with important information.
+You can update your contact information via the Annual Student Verification process on the Campus Portal.

 Types of drills